An Eye on Precision

 From servo motors to rack and pinion drives

 The heart of the machine is a six-finger gripper.
 In order for it to pick up the individual parts accurately, the system must position them precisely.
 Threaded rings and cover washers are stored in magazines in the front part of the system.
-“We supplied our servo helical gear units with brakes for the high-precision lifting motion of the magazines,” Wittenauer said.
+“We supplied our servo helical gearboxes with brakes for the high-precision lifting motion of the magazines,” Wittenauer said.
 Due to the helical toothing and low-friction bearing, their efficiency is particularly high.

 The second part of the system contains the magazines for the threaded rings, 40 millimeter high elastomer rings and cover washers.
 A three-axis gantry takes over these components and uses a sensor to rotationally align them stacked on top of each other on a rotary table.
 “An orbital drive lets the six-finger gripper handle all components of any size – without retooling,” explained the STOBER expert.
 “We also supplied a synchronous servo motor for this drive.”